allenling/draw-docs-table/README.rst

 **Maybe in your IDE`s console, like in my eclipse, the graphic might be wrong, and i suggest you to write the graphic into a file, open that file with Vim or just cat the file, the graphic will be right.
-At least, my Ubuntu is find.**
+At least, my Ubuntu is fine.**

 Usage: